CaptainCodeman/prpl-server-go/readme.md

 1. Follow [these instructions](https://cloud.google.com/appengine/docs/standard/go/quickstart) to set up a Google Cloud project and install the Google Cloud SDK.
 As instructed, run the `gcloud init` command to authenticate and choose your project ID.

-2. `cd` to the directory you want to serve (e.g. your app's `build/` directory if you are using polymer-cli).
+2. `cd` to the directory you want to serve (e.g. a `server/` directory withint your polymer-cli project).

+3. Create a symlink to include the contents of the build output folder:

+    ln -s ../build static

-5. Create an `app.go` file.
-This is the command App Engine runs when your app starts.
+4. Create an `app.go` file.
+This is the command App Engine runs when your app starts and contains details of the version of your app, where the files are located and how routes map to fragments.

 ```go
 package app